-Several of the patented lode mining claims and mill sites acquired by subsidiaries of Perpetua Resources in the areas of the former West End mine patented lode mining claims and patented mill sites previously used for processing operations are subject to an existing judicial consent decree, which covers certain environmental liability and remediation responsibilities with respect to such claim holdings.
+Several of the patented lode mining claims and mill sites acquired by the subsidiary of Perpetua Resources in the areas of the former West End mine patented lode mining claims and patented mill sites previously used for processing operations are subject to an existing judicial consent decree which covers certain environmental liability and remediation responsibilities with respect to such claim holdings.
 The consent decree provides the regulatory agencies (that were party to the agreement) access and the right to conduct remediation activities under their respective CERCLA and RCRA authorities as necessary and to prevent the release or potential release of hazardous substances.
 The consent decree also requires that heirs, successors and assigns refrain from activities that would interfere with or adversely affect the integrity of any remedial measures implemented by government agencies.
 Several of the patented claims in the Hangar Flats and Yellow Pine properties acquired by subsidiaries of Perpetua Resources are also subject to a consent decree between the previous owner of those claims and the United States.
 That consent decree imposes certain obligations on that previous owner, including that the previous owner will cooperate with the EPA and USFS in those agencies' efforts to secure any government controls necessary to implement response activities.

-On June 6, 2019, the Corporation announced that it and its subsidiaries were advised by Idaho's Nez Percé Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to involvement by Perpetua Resources and its subsidiaries with the site.
+On June 6, 2019, the Corporation announced that it and its subsidiaries were advised by Idaho's Nez Perce Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to involvement by Perpetua Resources and its subsidiaries with the site.
 The Tribe subsequently filed the legal action in the U.S. District Court of Idaho on August 8, 2019.
 The Corporation and its subsidiaries are presently defending against the litigation.
 The suit includes allegations that the Corporation and its subsidiaries have violated the Clean Water Act on lands owned by the United States government and administered by the Forest Service.
-As the Corporation and its subsidiaries previously advised the Federal court in October 2019 in its motion to dismiss the case, Perpetua Resources Corp. and its subsidiaries have no authority to remedy all of the plaintiff's claims due to Federal regulatory requirements requiring permission by the United States government to significantly disturb the Forest Service lands in the manner requested by the Tribe.
+As the Corporation and its subsidiaries have no authority to remedy all of the plaintiff's claims due to federal regulatory requirements requiring permission by the United States government to significantly disturb the Forest Service lands to provide the remedy sought by the Tribe.

-Because the Corporation and its subsidiaries do not have control or responsibility over alleged Clean Water Act violations claimed by the Tribe to be occurring on lands owned and administered by the Federal government, on June 11, 2020, they notified the Forest Service that they may seek to join them in the case, and on August 18, 2020 they filed the complaint per previous notice of intent.
+Because the Corporation and its subsidiaries have no control or responsibility over the alleged Clean Water Act point source discharges claimed by the Tribe to be occurring on lands owned and administered by the Federal government, on June 11, 2020, they notified the Forest Service that they may seek to join them in the case.
+On August 18, 2020 they filed the complaint per previous notice of intent.
 On September 8, 2020, the Federal court granted the stipulation allowing Perpetua Resources to file an amended answer, allowing the Corporation to file the third-party complaint against the Forest Service, and declining to consolidate the cases.
 Subsequently, on September 9, 2020, the court held a status conference and the prospect emerged of scheduling a mandatory ADR to engage in settlement discussions.
 Pursuant to the voluntary ASAOC agreement related to CERCLA (discussed both above and below), the companies agreed to dismiss its pending complaints against the Forest Service, which occurred on January 29, 2021.
-The parties later agreed to stay to the litigation until June 1, 2021 in order to explore ADR, which was agreed by the parties on February 17, 2021 and ordered by the court on February 19, 2021.
-The ADR process formally commenced during the reporting period with a third-party mediator.
+The parties have subsequently agreed to stay to the litigation until November 1, 2021 in order to explore ADR, which was originally agreed by the parties on February 17, 2021 and ordered by the court on February 19, 2021.
+The ADR process was formally proceeding during the reporting period with a third-party mediator and is expected to continue in the near term.